apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-hubble.md

 ##### Task Management

 For Gremlin tasks that need to traverse the whole graph, index creation and reconstruction and other time-consuming asynchronous tasks, the platform provides corresponding task management functions to achieve unified management and result viewing of asynchronous tasks.

+##### Data Import

+> "Note: The data import function is currently suitable for preliminary use.
+For formal data import,
+> please use [hugegraph-loader](/docs/quickstart/hugegraph-loader), which has much better performance, stability, and functionality."

+Data import is to convert the user's business data into the vertices and edges of the graph and insert it into the graph database.
+The platform provides a wizard-style visual import module.
+By creating import tasks, the management of import tasks and the parallel operation of multiple import tasks are realized.
+Improve import performance.
+After entering the import task, you only need to follow the platform step prompts, upload files as needed, and fill in the content to easily implement the import process of graph data.
+At the same time, it supports breakpoint resuming, error retry mechanism, etc., which reduces import costs and improves efficiency.

 ### 2 Deploy